City National Bank and

-When Mr. Goldsmith became City National’s CEO in 1995, the company had $3 billion in assets, 1,300 colleagues, and 24 offices in Southern California.
-Today, it has $41.2 billion in assets, 3,800 colleagues and 74 offices in five states.
-It also manages or administers $55.7 billion in client investment assets.
+Mr. Goldsmith served as both chairman and CEO of City National from 1995 to 2019.
+When Mr. Goldsmith became City National’s CEO, the company had $3 billion in assets, 1,300 colleagues and 16 offices in Southern California.
+Today, it has more than $50 billion in assets, 5,000 colleagues and 71 offices in six states.

 Mr. Goldsmith is active in business and civic affairs.
 As chairman of the Los Angeles Coalition for the Economy & Jobs, he leads an independent organization of local leaders focused on fostering economic and job growth.
 From 2006 to 2008, he served as chairman of the Los Angeles Economy & Jobs Committee, which was formed by the city’s former mayor, Antonio Villaraigosa.

-In 2013, Mr. Goldsmith was named “Business Person of the Year” by the Los Angeles Business Journal, which cited not only his leadership of City National Bank but also his role as an advocate for economic growth and job creation.
+In 2016, Mr. Goldsmith was named one of Los Angeles’ 16 most influential civic leaders by the Los Angeles Business Journal.
+In 2013, the publication named him “Business Person of the Year” for his leadership of City National Bank and his role as an advocate for economic growth and job creation.

 Mr. Goldsmith began his professional career as an entertainment attorney in Los Angeles.
 He is a graduate of Harvard College and Harvard Law School.